Embedding Comparator: Visualizing Differences in Global Structure and Local Neighborhoods via Small Multiples: System Design

 The dominoes' information-dense display is designed to facilitate rapid acquisition of neighborhood-level insights.
 By scanning down the dominoes, users see not only the geometries involved but also specific common and unique neighbors to trigger hypothesis generation.
-Previous iterations of the Embedding Comparator used separate tabular lists to display the most and least similar words across models (and common and unique neighbors for individual objects) but, in early user tests, we found that such a presentation produced a high cognitive load as users tried to map back and forth between the various lists.
+Previous iterations of the Embedding Comparator used separate tabular lists to display the most and least similar objects across models (and common and unique neighbors for individual objects) but, in early user tests, we found that such a presentation produced a high cognitive load as users tried to map back and forth between the various lists.
 Thus, with the domino design, we encapsulate all local neighborhood information associated with a given embedded object into a single interface element while still supporting cross-model comparisons.
-For instance, returning to the \emph{``mean''} domino in Figure~\ref{fig:local-system-design}A, the neighbor plots reveal substructures within the local neighborhoods\,---\,in model B, the bottom appears to relate to the mathematical notion of \emph{``mean''}, while the top is more synonymous with \emph{``convey''} and shares neighbors with model A. And, we confirm this hypothesis by scanning the common and unique lists, where we see more mathematical words under model B than A.
+For instance, in the \emph{``mean''} domino in Fig.~\ref{fig:system-design}f, the neighbor plots reveal substructures within the local neighborhoods\,---\,in model B, the bottom appears to relate to the mathematical notion of \emph{``mean''}, while the top is more synonymous with \emph{``convey''} and shares neighbors with model A. We confirm this hypothesis by scanning the common and unique lists, where we observe more mathematical words under model B than A.